wmcbrine/PDCurses/README.md

 Welcome to PDCurses!
 ====================

-Public Domain Curses, aka PDCurses, is an implementation of X/Open curses for multiple platforms.
+PDCurses is an implementation of X/Open curses for multiple platforms.
 The latest version can be found at:

    https://pdcurses.org/